platformsh/platformsh-docs/src/frameworks/drupal7/memcached.md

   $relationship_name = 'cache';

   if (!empty($relationships[$relationship_name])) {
-    // These lines tells Drupal to use memcached as a backend.
+    // These lines tell Drupal to use memcached as a backend.
     // Comment out just these lines if you need to disable it for some reason and
     // fall back to the default database cache.
     $conf['cache_backends'][] = 'sites/all/modules/contrib/memcache/memcache.inc';